 - 4 large cucumbers

 - Combine the chickpeas, carrots, celery, red onion, and parsley in a mixing bowl.
-In a separate bowl, mix up the Dill Havarti Cream Cheeze, vegan mayo, dried dill, salt, and pepper.
+In a separate bowl, mix up the Dill Havarti Cheeze Spread, vegan mayo, dried dill, salt, and pepper.
 Pour the wet ingredients into the dry ingredients and use a fork to mix and mash everything together until you get a chunky, pasty texture.
 Stir in a squeeze of lemon juice and adjust seasonings to taste.

 - Slice the cucumbers in half lengthwise.
 Use a spoon to scoop out the fleshy inner part of each half and discard the pulp.